bigcommerce/dev-docs/docs/api-docs/catalog/v2-vs-v3.md

 V2 Products and V3 Catalog REST APIs allow you to manage catalog products from server-side code.

-Both the V2 Products and V3 Catalog APIs authenticate with OAuth and are designed to be used concurrently within a single application; however, there are significant differences in how the data is represented.
+Both the V2 Products and V3 Catalog APIs authenticate with OAuth and are designed to be used concurrently within a single application; however, data representation is significantly different.

 Not all V2 Products resources are accessible in V3 Catalog.
 For resources that are available through both APIs, we recommend using the V3 API as it contains performance optimizations and other improvements.
 For differences in resources, see [Difference between APIs]().